Translational Transplant Hepatologist-Scientist

 Personal

-I live in cozy Hyde Park in Chicago with my wife and our two pet rats, within walking distance of Lake Michigan, the Museum of Science and Industry, and the University of Chicago.
+I live in cozy Hyde Park in Chicago with my family, within walking distance of Lake Michigan, the Museum of Science and Industry, and the University of Chicago.

 Awards